oleks/mechanics/README.md

 The Idris interpreter is lazy, while the Idris run-time is eager, unless specified otherwise.
 This makes the interpreter useless for the shotgun testing of run-time behaviour.
-Things that might terminate in the interpreter, do not necessarily terminate at run-time.
+Things that terminate in the interpreter, might not terminate at run-time.